NatanCan/PatternAnalysis-2025/recognition/s4703685-ConvNeXtADNI/README.md

 ```

 ## Results
+### First training results
-Our final epoch in the train file gives the following output.
+Our final epoch in the train file gives the following output:
 ```
 Epoch [300/300], Training Loss: 0.1893
 Training took 0.6 minutes
 Epoch [300/300], Validation Loss: 0.5839, Validation Accuracy: 0.7849
 ```
 Which resulted in the plot shown in Plot 1 in the plot and figures section.
-Although the Training loss is low and validation Accuracy is high enough, the validation loss was high and from observation, it could be said that the validation loss values platued around epoch 50, and began to increase/ become more erratic as more epochs continued.
+Although the Training loss is low and validation Accuracy is high enough, the validation loss was high and from observation, it could be said that the validation loss values plateaued around epoch 50, and began to increase/ become more erratic as more epochs continued.
 This is a big indication that overfitting occured in the training process.

 To confirm, the predict.py file was run and provided the following output:
 ```